Murder of Georgann Hawkins

 Georgann Hawkins (August 20, 1955 – disappeared June 11, 1974) was an American college student from Tacoma, Washington, who disappeared from an alley behind her sorority house at the University of Washington in Seattle.

-Serial killer Ted Bundy confessed to Hawkins' abduction and murder shortly before his 1989 execution.
+Serial killer Ted Bundy confessed to Hawkins's abduction and murder shortly before his 1989 execution.
 Bundy claimed that partial skeletal remains belonging to Hawkins were recovered from one of his many crime scenes on September 6, 1974.
-According to Bundy, the sections of Hawkins' body he had not buried were recovered in Issaquah alongside the bodies of two other victims he had murdered on July 14.
+According to Bundy, the sections of Hawkins's body he had not buried were recovered in Issaquah alongside the bodies of two other victims he had murdered on July 14.

 Bundy's statement regarding the identity of the partial skeletal remains being those of Georgann Hawkins has never been confirmed.
 Although Hawkins is presumed dead, she is still officially listed as a missing person and no public records indicate that she has been declared legally dead in absentia.

 Background

 Childhood

 Georgann Hawkins was born on August 20, 1955, in Tacoma, Washington.
 She was the second of two daughters born to Warren B. Hawkins and his wife, Edith "Edie" Hawkins.
 She and her older sister, Patti, were raised in an upper-middle class Episcopalian household in Sumner, Washington.
 As a child, Hawkins was reported to be a spirited, vivacious, and outgoing individual.
 Her mother later described her younger daughter as a "wiggle worm" who was unable to sit still and who had a talkative nature.
 These observations were well-documented in report cards that her parents received from her grade-school teachers.
-Adored by her peers, Hawkins' mother dubbed her "the Pied Piper".
+Adored by her peers, Hawkins's mother dubbed her "the Pied Piper".
 Her mother later recalled of her daughter, "she had quite a following but she was not the kind of person who stuck to one group or clique.
 She had friends among everybody, older than her and younger than her.
 She was a very self-confident little girl ... she wasn't vain, she wasn't arrogant and she wasn't snooty.
 That's why kids liked her."